stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

 - daniel okay, you
-just mentioned something that i think is real interesting, and we'll go back to where we were earlier, which is you said you get a bit of a dopamine hit from understanding the view of someone that you hadn't previously understood, where kind of the world opens up, something makes more sense. there's like a reward circuit on increased clarity, or insight.
+just mentioned something that i think is real interesting, and we'll go back to where we were earlier, which is you said you get a bit of a dopamine hit from understanding the view of someone that you hadn't previously understood, where kind of the world opens up, something makes more sense. there's like a [[reward circuit]] on increased clarity, or insight.
 [1358](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1358.239s)

-the thing i would bring up here is that not all reward circuits are equally healthy, right? there are hijacked reward circuits that are mostly entropic, and then there are reward circuits that are mostly healthier, syntropic. - zubin so entropic meaning leading to disorder- - daniel mostly degrade the system. - zubin degrade the system. - daniel and so, basically, everything in the direction [1376](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1376.874s)
+the thing i would bring up here is that not all [[reward circuit|reward circuits]] are equally healthy, right? there are hijacked [[reward circuit|reward circuits]] that are mostly entropic, and then there are [[reward circuit|reward circuits]] that are mostly healthier, syntropic. - zubin so entropic meaning leading to disorder- - daniel mostly degrade the system. - zubin degrade the system. - daniel and so, basically, everything in the direction [1376](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1376.874s)

 of addiction is kind of
-entropic reward circuit, or a kind of downgrading reward circuit, and almost all of the upgrading reward circuits don't provide a easy spike of reward. they require some work, and then reward occurs, and this is the one marshmallow, two marshmallow thing. - zubin mmm-hmm, explain that for folks. - daniel very, very, very famous, classic, many times repeated study. there's a lot of interesting
+entropic [[reward circuit]], or a kind of downgrading [[reward circuit]], and almost all of the upgrading [[reward circuit|reward circuits]] don't provide a easy spike of reward. they require some work, and then reward occurs, and this is the one marshmallow, two marshmallow thing. - zubin mmm-hmm, explain that for folks. - daniel very, very, very famous, classic, many times repeated study. there's a lot of interesting